 Tiny needles, smaller than a strand of hair, penetrate the skin creating channels of micro-trauma, which trigger the production of collagen and elastin.
 While it sounds like a form of torture, the process is actually minimally invasive and can improve skin’s texture and elasticity, as well as fine lines and wrinkles.

-One of the first questions people ask about Microneedling is, “Does it work?”
+One of the first questions people ask about microneedling is, “Does it work?”
 The short answer is YES!
 However, it’s not magic and the best results require a skilled and knowledgeable provider, as well as proper home care.
-The number of Microneedling sessions you will need, the cost, and how often you will be treated is determined by the issue being corrected, skin condition, and of course, your budget.
-I generally recommend a series of six Microneedling sessions for correction and three for prevention or maintenance, depending on which other modalities are being used.
+The number of microneedling sessions you will need, the cost, and how often you will be treated is determined by the issue being corrected, skin condition, and of course, your budget.
+It is generally recommend to have a series of six microneedling sessions for correction and three for prevention or maintenance, depending on which other modalities are being used.

-The second most frequently asked question about Microneedling is, “Does it hurt? “ The level of discomfort is different for everyone and your treatment experience will also depend largely on the skill of the provider.
-In my treatment room, topical lidocaine is applied to freshly cleansed skin for thirty minutes prior to treatment.
+The second most frequently asked question about microneedling is, “Does it hurt? “ The level of discomfort is different for everyone and your treatment experience will also depend largely on the skill of the provider.
+At Imami Skin and Cosmetic Center’s treatment room, topical lidocaine is applied to freshly cleansed skin for thirty minutes prior to treatment.
 The Radio Frequency handpiece uses a disposable tip that will deploy a set of twenty-five, gold plated, insulated microneedles into the skin at once in a brief pulse.
 Radio Frequency heat energy is emitted from the needles directly into the tissue at depths of up to 3mm, and an ice roller is used after each pass to relieve the discomfort.